-In connection with the acquisition of American DG Energy, the Company assumed a loan from John N. Hatsopoulos, the Company's Co-Chief Executive Officer and a Company Director.
-The loan is in the amount of \$850,000 and bears interest at 6%, payable quarterly, and matures and becomes due and payable on May 25, 2018.
+In connection with the acquisition of American DG Energy, the Company assumed a loan from John N. Hatsopoulos, the Company's then Co-Chief Executive Officer and a Company Director.
+The loan was in the amount of \$850,000 with interest at 6%, payable quarterly.
+On May 4, 2018, the Company, through a payment of \$919,590, terminated the loan and all obligations under the loan.